MarcoAOC/LoRaMESH_STM8L/README.md

 GpioConfig(NODEID, PIN, ANALOG_IN, PULLDOWN);
 ```
 ### Request Status
-The return of the request is given by following status to indicate error or not:
+The data request return is given by the following status to indicate error or not:
 ``` c
 /* MESH_OK */
 while(LocalRead(&localId, &localNet, &localUniqueId) != MESH_OK);